New on the blogHave a look at my latest posts

 The dining table · my favourite spot

-I found the wicker chairs little by little on classified-ad sites – one at a time, each from a different seller.
-By now there are four of us seated.
-The cushions in GreenGate check and a delicate floral pattern change every season: soft, light and with a hint of pink for spring.
+I found the wicker chairs little by little on the classifieds – always a single one from a different seller.
+By now the four of us sit on them.
+The cushions in GreenGate check and a delicate floral pattern change every season: now in spring, soft, bright and with a hint of pink.
 Add pink tulips from the garden and a little fresh green – really, you don’t need more.

 The chairs, the tulips, the stories

-This corner grew over three years.
-I tracked the wicker chairs down one by one on classified-ad sites – each from a different seller, sometimes after a bit of a drive, sometimes picked up just around the corner.
+This corner has grown over three years.
+I tracked the wicker chairs down one by one on the classifieds – each from a different seller, sometimes a bit of a drive away, sometimes picked up around the corner.
 There are four now, each with its own little story.
-The large wicker lampshade above is from Riviera Maison and tempted me for months before it finally moved in with me as a birthday gift.
+The big wicker lampshade above is from Riviera Maison and tempted me for months before it finally moved in with me as a birthday present.

-• Cream seat cushions · hand-sewn from linen
+• Cream seat cushions · sewn myself from linen

 • Floral cushions · GreenGate, “Mary”